spielhoelle/amnesty/wp-content/plugins/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.16 =
+* Improvement: Introduced a new scan stage to check for malicious URLs and content within WordPress core, plugin, and theme options.
+* Improvement: New scan stage includes a new check for TrafficTrade malware.
+* Improvement: Reduced net memory usage during forked scan stages by up to 50%.
+* Improvement: Reduced the number of queries executed for some configuration options.
+* Improvement: Modified the default whitelisting to include the new core AJAX action in WordPress 4.8.1.
+* Fix: Synchronized the scan option names between the main options page and smaller scan options page.
+* Fix: Fixed CSS positioning issue for dashboard metabox with IPv6.
+* Fix: Fixed a compatibility issue with determining the site's home_url when WPML is installed.

 = 6.3.15 =
 * Improvement: Reduced memory usage on scan forking and during the known files scan stage.